StrideSync

 Easiest Method - Setup in Under 3 Minutes

 StrideSync automatically syncs all your Strava activities to Google Sheets in real-time.
-No technical knowledge required, and it includes a free plan to get started.
+No technical knowledge required.

 1